What Happens When Time Closes Before Life Can Choose

 Life trapped deep in forests.

-Life bound to a single climate zone
+Life bound to a single climate zone.

-did not strategically choose isolation.
+Did not strategically choose isolation.

-Isolation is always what remains
+Isolation is always what remains after pathways close.

-becomes not a chooser,
+Life that cannot move becomes not a chooser, but a remainder.

-it becomes a biological trait in itself.
+When this remainder persists long enough, it becomes a biological trait in itself.

 The cost that appears as thinking increases.

-Life with developed nervous systems
+Life with developed nervous systems often appears advantageous.

 But intelligence is not always a benefit.

-The faster the environment changes,
+The faster the environment changes, the more judgments are required.

-and the higher the cost of error.
+And the higher the cost of error.

-So intelligence does not grow
+So intelligence does not grow in order to “do better.”

-in environments where one mistake ends everything,
+It grows because, in environments where one mistake ends everything, there is no alternative.

 Thought does not grant freedom.

-It often constructs a structure
+It often constructs a structure that allows no delay.

 What remains at the end.